cache exists in db Search - ManaHive

 Text

-The first spell you cast each turn has cascade.
-(When you cast your first spell, exile cards from the top of your library until you exile a nonland card that costs less.
+Flying When this creature is put into your graveyard from the battlefield, put it into your library third from the top.
+Cascade (When you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less.
 You may cast it without paying its mana cost.
 Put the exiled cards on the bottom in a random order.)

 Info